-The term "subtropical cyclone" has been used to describe a variety of surface flux-assisted cyclonic storms that do not cleanly meet the definition of a tropical cyclone.
+The term "subtropical cyclone" has been used to describe a variety of surface flux-assisted cyclonic storms in the North Atlantic that do not cleanly meet the definition of a tropical cyclone.
 The term has a definite definition in the North Atlantic but is used ocassionaly elsewhere, especially in regions where terms like medicane, polar low, and Kona storm do not apply.
-Here we will use the term to designate cyclops in the sub-arctic North Atlantic; that is, surface flux-powered cyclones that develop in regions and times whose climatological thermodynamic potential is small or zero, that would not be called polar lows owing to their latitude.
+Here we will use the term to designate X-cyclonecyclops in the sub-arctic North Atlantic; that is, surface flux-powered cyclones that develop in regions and times whose climatological thermodynamic potential is small or zero, that would not be called polar lows owing to their latitude.
 This usage may not be consistent with other definitions.
-The point here is to show that cyclops can occur in the North Atlantic and we can safely refer to these as cyclops whether or not they meet some definition of "subtropical cyclone".
+The point here is to show that X-cyclonecyclops can occur in the North Atlantic and we can safely refer to these as Xcyclonecyclops whether or not they meet some definition of "subtropical cyclone".

-Figure 17 displays a visible satellite image of a subtropical cyclone over the western North Atlantic on 16 January, 2023.
+Figure 176 displays a visible satellite image of a subtropical cyclone over the western North Atlantic on 16 January, 2023.
 It resembles the medicanes and polar lows described previously, and like them, formed under a cutoff cyclone aloft.

-Figure 17: Subtropical cyclone over the western North Atlantic, 18:20 GMT, 16 January 2023.
+Figure 176: Subtropical cyclone over the western North Atlantic, 18:20 GMT, 16 January 2023.

-The formation of the cutoff cyclone aloft is shown in Figure 18.
+The formation of the cutoff cyclone aloft is shown in Figure 187.
 A deep trough advances slowly eastward over eastern North America and partially cuts off on the 14th.
-As the associated cold pool and region of light shear migrate out over the warm waters south of the Gulf Stream, an cyclop forms and intensifies with peak winds of around 60 kts at around 00 GMT on the 17th (Cangliosi et al. 2023).
+As the associated cold pool and region of light shear migrate out over the warm waters south of the Gulf Stream, an X-cyclonecyclop forms and intensifies with peak winds of around 60 kts at around 00 GMT on the 17th (Cangliosi et al. 2023).
 Note also the anticyclonic wave breaking event to the east of the surface cyclone development.

-The evolutions of the 950 hPa field and associated V{pm} field are displayed in Figure 19.
-(Note that this figures zooms in to the developing surface cyclone, compared to Figure 18.)
-On January 14th, the only appreciably large values of V{pm} are in the Gulf Stream and in the far southwestern portion of the domain.
+The evolutions of the surface 950 hPa field cyclone and associated $V{pm}$ field areis displayed in Figure 198.
+(Note that this figures zooms in to the developing surface cyclone, compared to Figure 187.)
+On January 14th, the only non-zeroappreciably large values of $V{pm}$ are in the Gulf Stream and in the far southwestern portion of the domain.
 The 950 hPa height field shows a broad trough associated with the baroclinic wave moving slowly eastward off the U.S. east coast.
-But as the upper cold cyclone moves out over warmer water on the 15th, large V{pm} develops south of the Gulf Stream, and a closed and more intense surface cyclone develops under the lowest 400 hPa heights and over the region of substantial V{pm} .
+But as the upper cold cyclone moves out over warmer water on the 15th, large positive

+$V{pm}$ develops south of the Gulf Stream, and a closed and more intense surface cyclone develops under the lowest 400 hPa heights and over the region of intensifying substantial $V{pm}$ .

-Figure 18: 400 hPa geopotential height (km) at 15:00 GMT on January 13th (a), 14th (b), 15th (c), and 16th (d).
+Figure 187: 400 hPa geopotential height (km) at 15:00 GMT on January 13th (a), 14th (b), 15th (c), and 16th (d).
 From ERA-5 reanalyses.

-Figure 19: The 950 hPa geopotential height (km) at 15:00 GMT on January 14th (a), 15th (b), 16th (c); the V{pm} field on January 14th (d), 15th (e), and 16th(f).
-In (e) and (f) the "L" shows the position of the 950 hPa cyclone center at the time of the chart.
+Figure 198: The 950 hPa geopotential height (km) at 15:00 GMT on January 14th (a), 15th (b), 16th (c); the $V{pm}$ field on January 14th (d), 15th (e), and 16th(f).
+Note that lin (e) and (f) the "L" shows the position of the 950 hPa surface cyclone center at the time of the chart.
 From ERA-5 reanalyses.

-As the upper tropospheric cyclone begins to pull out toward the northeast on the 16th, the surface cyclone intensifies in the region of large V{pm} south of the Gulf Stream, while the more gradual warming of the surface air in the region of small V{pm} north of the Stream yields surface pressure falls, but not as concentrated as in the cyclop to the south.
+As the upper tropospheric cyclone begins to pull out toward the northeast on the 16th, the surface cyclone intensifies in the region of large $V{pm}$ south of the Gulf Stream, while the more gradual warming of the surface air in the region of small zero north $V{pm}$ north of the Stream yields surface pressure falls, but not as concentrated as in the X-cyclonecyclop to the south.